SheuSec/Enterprise-Active-Directory-Infrastructure-Lab/README.md

 The goal of this project was to build a complete enterprise Active Directory environment from the ground up while gaining hands-on experience with the technologies that power modern Windows networks.

-Rather than focusing solely on installing Windows Server, this project followed the complete deployment lifecycle—from designing the virtual infrastructure and configuring core network services to securing the environment and validating the final implementation.
+Rather than focusing solely on installing Windows Server, this project followed the complete deployment lifecycle from designing the virtual infrastructure and configuring core network services to securing the environment and validating the final implementation.

 The lab was built using Microsoft Hyper-V and consisted of three virtual machines: